 Embodied deep in the core of the Dual Circulation Strategy is a belief by Beijing that China can innovate its way out of many of the challenges it faces.
 For example, if China can improve its efficiency in utilizing energy, food, and other raw materials, it can produce more finished goods without the need to increase imports.
 Chinese leaders frequently extol the importance of “indigenous innovation” as crucial to becoming self-reliant.
 In a major 2018 speech on the importance of innovation, Xi Jinping stated, “Self-reliance is the foundation of the struggle for the Chinese nation to stand on its own among the nations of the world, and indigenous innovation is the only way for us to climb the world's technological peaks.“

 China has made rapid progress toward becoming a global leader in innovation.
 This has largely been driven by increased spending on research and development (R&D).
-China’s R&D expenditure skyrocketed more than 39-fold from 1991 to 2019, from $13 billion to $515 billion.
-In 2019, China spent significantly more on R&D than the next four countries—Japan, Germany, South Korea, and France—combined.
-Chinese R&D spending still lagged that of the United States by nearly $98 billion in 2019, but the gap between the two countries is narrowing.
-Beijing’s efforts have not been without difficulties, however.
+China’s R&D expenditure skyrocketed 42-fold between 1991 and 2020, from $13 billion to over $563 billion.
+In 2020, China spent significantly more on R&D than the next five countries—Japan, Germany, South Korea, France, and the United Kingdom—combined.
+Chinese R&D spending still lags that of the United States, but the gap between the two countries is narrowing.
+Yet Beijing’s efforts have faced difficulties.
 The 13th Five Year Plan set a target of spending 2.5 percent of GDP on R&D by 2020, and China narrowly missed this, reaching 2.4 percent of GDP.

 Further increasing spending on R&D will be a key element of the DCS going forward.
 China’s 14th Five Year Plan set a goal of increasing R&D spending by seven percent each year in the 2021–2025 period.
 It specifically calls for focusing on boosting spending on basic research—an area where China has historically lagged—and highlights artificial intelligence, biotechnology, blockchain, neuroscience, quantum computing, and robotics as areas for prioritization.